basementuniverse/intersection-helpers/README.md

 In the 2D namespace we use the "screen" coordinate system where positive Y is pointing downwards.
 In places where this makes a difference (specifically in the `polygonWindingOrder` function), we can optionally specify whether to use the "screen" (Y+ is down) or "cartesian" (Y+ is up) coordinate system.

 In places where the `polygonWindingOrder` function is called as part of another function, we assume the default "screen" coordinate system.

+## Todo

+- [ ] Add intersection normals to point functions in 3D namespace
+- [ ] Write tests for 3D namespace
+- [ ] Add demos for functions in 3D namespace